DATA-capstone-GAN/GAN-test/README.md

 ### 4. Open the Docker Desktop Application

-Select the `file` tab in the Desktop Application and import your previous download from your local computer into the `mnt` folder
+Select the `file` tab in the Desktop Application and import your previous download from your local computer into the `mnt` folder.
+The access the the drop down menu where `import` is located just right click on the `mnt` folder.

 ![image](https://github.com/user-attachments/assets/ad9e13fc-61f2-49f0-b318-31d89b4c7469)